 - Be highly addictive due to dopamine release, leading your brain and body to want more and more.

-- Cause insulin spikes and troughs, which over time challenges the body’s ability to use insulin effectively and increases the risk of type II diabetes.
+- Cause insulin spikes and troughs, which over time challenge the body’s ability to use insulin effectively and increase the risk of type II diabetes.

 - Cause energy peaks and troughs rather than steady energy throughout the day.

-- Lead to excess storage of body fat.
+- Lead to excess body fat storage.
 Sugar that is required for energy is burned off.
 After that, the liver and muscles store some.
 Anything remaining after this is stored as fat.

 But don’t I need some?